-The building, abandoned for several years, was reopened as The House of Nightmares in 1997.
-The structure, in use one of the state’s largest haunted houses, was popular until January 2006, when four floors of the building collapsed.
+The building, abandoned for several years, was reopened as The House of Nightmares in 1997 and was one of the state’s largest haunted houses until January 2006 when four floors of the building collapsed.
 The north facade gave way in February 2015.

 The construction methods of the building made any deterioration significant.
 Typical for the era, wooden floor joists were pocketed into brick masonry.
 Water from roof leaks and surface runoff soaked the walls leading to joist rot and eventual collapse.

-The size of the building was remarkable for its time, and once laid claim to the largest building in the state.
-It stands in stark contrast to its surroundings: modest residences, quaint churches and rolling farms.
-The unsettling location of the imposing gothic-styled building gives it the resemblance out of a horror novel.
+The size of the building was remarkable for its time, as it once laid claim to being the largest building in the state.
+It stands in stark contrast to its surroundings: modest residences, quaint churches, and rolling farms.
+The unsettling location of the imposing building gives it the resemblance out of a horror novel.